Every pyrographer needs to know how to clean wood burning tips in order to preserve the integrity of the tool tips and improve their lifespan.

 Regular maintenance and care go a long way in giving your tools and tips longevity.
 Most come with a warranty of a year, but one can use some tips for two years or more.

-Therefore, learning how to clean wood burner tips is essential.
+Therefore, learning how to clean wood burning tips is essential.

 Aftercare Cleaning Advice